marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

     public private(set) var ast: Program
     public private(set) var module: LLVMModuleRef
+    private let context: LLVMContextRef

     public init(ast: Program) {
         self.ast = ast
+        context = LLVMContextCreate()
-        module = LLVMModuleCreateWithName("kaleidoscope")
+        module = LLVMModuleCreateWithNameInContext("kaleidoscope")
     }
 }
 ```

 As you can see, calling into the LLVM C-bindings is rather unergonomic.
-E.g. `LLVMModuleCreateWithName(_:)` actually takes an `UnsafePointer<Int8>!` as parameter.
+E.g. `LLVMModuleCreateWithNameInContext(_:)` actually takes an `UnsafePointer<Int8>!` and `LLVMContextRef!` as parameters.
 Luckily Swift can often bridge from "normal" types to these more unwieldy types when suitable.
 In the initializer above we just pass a string literal where an `UnsafePointer<Int8>!` is expected, and Swift transparently bridges it.
 Apple's documentation on [`UnsafePointer`](https://developer.apple.com/documentation/swift/unsafepointer) is actually quite a nice for picking up the basics of pointers in Swift - which we will be dealing with a lot when using the LLVM-C bindings.
-So... to create the module we call `LLVMModuleCreateWithName(_:)` and pass it an arbitrary name (`"kaleidoscope"` seemed fitting).
+So... to create the module we call `LLVMModuleCreateWithNameInContext(_:)` and pass it an arbitrary name (`"kaleidoscope"` seemed fitting) as well as some `context` that we've created before.

-To obtain the aforementioned "representations" of program constructs, we will use LLVM's instruction builder `LLVMBuilderRef`.
+Contexts will pop up across the entire implementation of the IR generator.
+E.g. to obtain the aforementioned "representations" of program constructs, we will use LLVM's instruction builder `LLVMBuilderRef`.

 > [The instruction builder] is a helper object that makes it easy to generate LLVM instructions.
 Instances of [`LLVMBuilderRef`] keep track of the current place to insert instructions and has methods to create new instructions. [↗](http://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.html#code-generation-setup)

-The builder is created by calling `LLVMCreateBuilderInContext(_:)` which expects an `LLVMContextRef!`.
+The builder is created by calling `LLVMCreateBuilderInContext(_:)` which also expects an `LLVMContextRef!`.
 What is an LLVM context though?
 The documentation just says that...

 > [i]t (opaquely) owns and manages the core "global" data of LLVM's core infrastructure, including the type and constant uniquing tables. [↗](http://llvm.org/doxygen/classllvm_1_1LLVMContext.html#details)